a-h/templ/docs/docs/05-server-side-rendering/04-datastar.md

 		@templCounterExampleCounts()
 	</div>
 }
 ```

 :::tip
-Note that Datastar doesn't promote the use of forms.
-This is because they are ill suited to nested reactive contents.
-Instead it will send all[^1] reactive state (as JSON) to the server on every request.
+Note that Datastar doesn't promote the use of forms, because they are ill-suited to nested reactive contents.
+Instead it sends all[^1] reactive state (as JSON) to the server on each request.
 This means far less bookkeeping and more predictable state management.
 :::

 :::note